-Methods This is a preplanned mediation analysis of a three-arm parallel randomised controlled trial which included 514 employed working adults with musculoskeletal conditions on sick leave for at least 50% of their contracted work hours for \geq 7 weeks.
-Participants were randomly allocated (1:1:1) to one of three treatment arms; usual case management (UC) (n=174), UC plus motivational interviewing (MI) (n=170) and UC plus a stratified vocational advice intervention (SVAI) (n=170).
-The primary outcome was the number of sickness absence days over 6 months from randomisation.
+This is a pre-planned mediation analysis of a three-arm parallel randomised controlled trial which included 514 employed working adults with musculoskeletal conditions on sick leave for at least 50% of their contracted work hours for ≥7 weeks.
+Participants were randomly allocated (1:1:1) to one of three treatment arms; usual case management (UC) (n=174), usual case management plus motivational interviewing (MI) (n=170), and usual case management plus a stratified vocational advice intervention (SVAI) (n=170).
+The primary outcome was the number of sickness absence days over six months from randomisation.
 Hypothesised mediators included RTW expectancy and workability assessed 12 weeks after randomisation.